-This course will cover the principles of anesthesia and pain management in animals.
+This course will cover the principles of anesthesia and pain-management in animals.
 Topics will include inhalant anesthetic agents, injectable anesthetic agents, pain management techniques and pharmaceutical agents.
-This course will cover all aspects of the anesthesia machine, patient anesthesia records and anesthetic monitoring equipment.
+This course will cover all aspects of the anesthesia machine, patient anesthesia records and anestheticmonitoring equipment.
 Patient assessment of the pre-anesthetic, intraoperative and post-operative period will be emphasized.
 Principles of drug calculation will also be introduced.
-Prerequisites: VT103, VT105, VT111.
+(2 hour lecture) Prerequisites: VT103, VT105, VT111.